izmiyostudio/izmiyo-docs/privacy-policy-en.md

-﻿# Ä°zmiyo Privacy Policy
+# İzmiyo Privacy Policy

 Effective date: September 6, 2026

-Publisher and data controller: Ä°zmiyo Studio
+Publisher and data controller: İzmiyo Studio
 Support and privacy contact: izmiyostudio@gmail.com

-Ä°zmiyo products include Izmiyo Parts, Izmiyo Tasks, Izmiyo Field, Izmiyo Petition and Izmiyo Live.
-This policy explains how product data is handled.
+İzmiyo products include Parça Defteri, Görevdaş, Saha Akış, Dilekçe Cepte and OrtakSes.
+This policy describes the current local-first release.

-## Data we process
+## Data processed
-- Records and drafts entered by the user.
+- Records and drafts entered in the apps.
 - Device preferences such as theme and language.
-- Location and report attachments only when the Field user grants access for an active job.
-- Camera, notification or file access only after explicit permission.
-- Store, advertising and purchase data when those services are enabled.
+- Local favorites, tasks, inventory, document, room and status records needed for app functionality.

-## Use and retention
+## Storage and sharing
-Data is used to provide features, preserve records, synchronize, prevent abuse and answer support requests.
-Local-first products keep data on the device.
-When synchronization is enabled, only required data is stored securely and deletion requests are honored after account closure.

-## Sharing
-Personal data is not sold.
-Required service providers receive only the data needed to operate their service.
-Live chat content may be processed for moderation; user location is never exposed.
+The current release has no accounts, cloud sync, backend, advertising, analytics or remote database.
+Data stays on the device, is not automatically sent to third parties by the apps, and is not sold.

+In Dilekçe Cepte, the user may choose an operating-system print or output flow.
+This is an explicit user action.
+OrtakSes never displays user location.

 ## Rights and contact
-For access, correction or deletion requests, contact: izmiyostudio@gmail.com Policy changes will be published on this page.
-If a permission is denied, core features continue where technically possible.
+For access, correction or deletion requests, contact izmiyostudio@gmail.com.
+Policy changes will be published on this page.
+If accounts, advertising, location or a real social server are added later, this policy and the store declarations will be updated.